-- 1. Pygmalion in the classroom - An supposed example of expectancy effects - An actual example of sloppy procedures and misanalyzed data - (see Thorndike, R.S.
-"Review of Pygmalion in the Classroom."
-AMERICAN EDUCATIONAL RESEARCH JOURNAL 5 (1968): 708-711) - 2.
+- 1. Pygmalion in the classroom - An supposed example of expectancy effects - An actual example of sloppy procedures and misanalyzed data - See Thorndike (1968) for a very critical review - 2.
 But a real effect when done properly - Younger sibs do better with same teacher if older sib did better, no difference with different teacher - 3.
-Experimenter demand characteristics lead to results unintentionally
+Experimenter demand characteristics lead to results unintentionally - 4.
+See the special issue celebrating 50 years of the "Pygmalion Effect" Timmermans, Rubie-Davies & Rjosk (2018)